College and University Outreach

 Workshops and Conferences

 CLAS conducts workshops for faculty of colleges and universities in the tri-state area.
 A few examples are: " Languages in the Professional Schools " Individuals and their Global Communities "Changing Paradigms of Identity " Panel discussion with visiting Mothers of May Plaza (Las Madres de la Plaza de Mayo), Buenos Aires, Argentina " Nicaragua's Presidential Election: The Role of the Media and Implications for the Hemisphere.
+In addition, CLAS hosts the Latin American Social and Public Policy (LASPP) Conference annually and welcomes scholars from the U.S. and abroad.

 Film and Lecture Series